sv3ndk/production-ready-serverless-python/README.md

 This allows to share contextual information, like the URL of 3rd API, across all environments of a given maturity level.

-For dynamic configuration that should not be shared across deployment, like feature flags, we could use a convention similar to the following and refresh them regularly at runtime:
+For dynamic configuration that should not be shared across deployments, e.g. feature flags, we could use a convention similar to the following instead:

 ```
 # (not currently implemented in this demo project)